 “Through the years, we have met with family members ... who just wanted to sit down with us, who have questions, and nobody else can answer the questions,” Michael said.
 “We know exactly what happened with buying the club, the inspection, the foam, the unauthorized pyrotechnic use that happened in our club, and other clubs.”

 The brothers say the Station was not over capacity.
 They are critical of the media coverage of the tragedy, particularly The Providence Journal.
 They are adamant that they never allowed fireworks inside the club, and on Facebook have posted documents showing that the band’s contract never mentioned pyrotechnics.
-They insist that they ordered “sound foam” from American Foam Corporation, and didn’t want cheap packaging foam on the walls; they’ve posted the order forms for this, too.
+They insist that they ordered “sound foam” from American Foam Corporation; they’ve posted the order forms for this, too.
 The foam salesman was Barry Warner a neighbor of the club; after the fire, Warner sent an anonymous fax to the attorney general’s office and the media saying that the company wasn’t truthful with customers about the dangers of foam.
 That fax is posted on Facebook as well; the brothers said the prosecutors withheld it from the grand jury.

 Despite multiple visits by the fire marshal, building inspector, and insurance inspectors over three years, none took notice of the thick foam glued to the walls, ceiling, and one of the doors, they said.

-They said that the fire marshal Denis P. Larocque was responsible for raising the nightclub’s capacity to 404 and did not order the nightclub to have sprinklers, even though it would have been required by state law.
+They said that the fire marshal Denis P. Larocque lied to the grand jury, even as some questioned why he didn’t notice the foam.
+He also was responsible for raising the nightclub’s capacity to 404 and did not order the nightclub to have sprinklers, even though it would have been required by state law.